mtuncbilek95/Strand/Readme.md

 flexible, and easy-to-develop engine for game developers who are experienced in both games and graphics.
 The engine is designed to be modular, allowing developers to easily extend its functionality.

-Flax Engine, has no built-in rendering pipeline solution, it is designed to be used as sandbox for developers to create their own rendering optimizations and rendering pipelines.
+Strand Engine, has no built-in rendering pipeline solution, it is designed to be used as sandbox for developers to create their own rendering optimizations and rendering pipelines.
 There will be a couple of free-to-use rendering pipelines available as plugins, but the main goal is to provide visual framework.